This creamy vegan ranch dressing really delivers on flavor and will soon become your go-to vegan ranch recipe. Divine as a dressing or dip.

 So there is nothing to miss in the vegan version, it might just be the best vegan ranch dressing you’ve ever made!

-Crushed garlic, sea salt, black pepper, a little cayenne pepper, and some white vinegar round the flavors out to perfection and you have a dressing that you will just want to use on everything!
+- Crushed garlic, sea salt, ground black pepper, cayenne pepper and distilled white vinegar – round the flavors out to perfection and you have a dressing that you will just want to use on everything.

-Keep leftover dressing in an airtight jar in the fridge and consume it within a few days.
+Keep leftover homemade ranch dressing in an airtight jar in the fridge and consume it within a week.
 It’s so good you’ll be looking for ways to use it up though!

 - Our tahini salad dressing is divine poured over anything and everything and our vegan caesar dressing is of course wonderful on a vegan caesar salad!